vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 The following examples demonstrate the performance advantages of loading and processing data in-database versus in-memory.

 First, we download the `Expedia dataset <https://www.kaggle.com/competitions/expedia-hotel-recommendations/data>`_ from Kaggle and then load it into Vertica:

 .. note::

-    In this example, we are only showing the steps without actually computing the results because of hte size of database.
-    If you performt the analysis, you will note the difference in orders of magnitude.
-In-database is much faster.
+    In this example, we are only showing the steps without actually computing the results due to the size of the database.
+If you perform the analysis, you'll notice a significant difference in performance.
+In-database processing is much faster.

 .. code-block:: python

+    vp.read_csv(
+        "expedia.csv",
-    vp.read_csv("expedia.csv", schema = "public", parse_nrows = 20000000)
+        schema = "public",
+        parse_nrows = 20000000,
+    )

-Once the data is loaded into the Vertica database, we can create a :py:mod:`~verticapy.vDataFrame` using the relation that contains the Expedia dataset:
+Once the data is loaded into the Vertica database, we can create a :py:mod:`~verticapy.vDataFrame` using the relation that contains the ``expedia`` dataset:

 .. code-block:: python